zeek/zeek/script-reference/statements.rst

-    Variable declarations inside a function, hook, or event handler are required to use this keyword (the only two exceptions are variables declared with :bro:keyword:`const`, and variables implicitly declared in a :bro:keyword:`for` statement).
+    Variable declarations inside a function, hook, or event handler are required to use this keyword (the only two exceptions are variables declared with :zeek:keyword:`const`, and variables implicitly declared in a :zeek:keyword:`for` statement).

     The scope of a local variable starts at the location where it is declared and persists to the end of the function, hook,